AhmeFawzy/devops-assignment/stage1_api_server/README.md

 ## Overview
 This project implements a simple Flask API server as Stage 1 of the DevOps assignment.
 The server has two endpoints and is deployed on a Linux VM using Ansible.
-Nginx and port forwarding can be configured later to expose the server externally.
+Port forwarding can be configured later to expose the server externally.

 ---